ECONOMIC DEVELOPMENT INITIATIVES FUND

 Initiatives Fund (EDIF) in Fiscal Years 2014 and 2015

-Wildlife, Parks & Tourism, the state's aviation sector through
+Wildlife, Parks & Tourism, the Board of Regents, and the State

 |DEPARTMENT OF ADMINISTRATION